 That said, if you’re happy with the bare essentials then the SPOT will, well, hit the spot.
 Most important of all: carrying a SPOT is still better than having nothing at all.

-How To Best Use An InReach or SPOT: Tips and Tricks
+How To Best Use Each Messenger: Tips and Tricks

-Now the Garmin InReach vs SPOT debate is over, here are some tips and tricks that will help you get the most out of whichever satellite messenger you choose for your hikes and expeditions.
+Now the Garmin InReach/SPOT debate is over, here are some tips and tricks that will help you get the most out of whichever satellite messenger, and plan, you choose for your hikes and expeditions.

 Scouts learn how to read maps.
 They also learn how to create a route plan.
 Take some lessons from scouts and create a route plan in Word or write it down and leave with a responsible person.

-Convert your plan into a digital route and make it publicly available on Earthmate, or via Garmin’s InReach sharing.
+Convert your plan into a digital route and make it publicly available on Earthmate, or via Garmin’s sharing funtion.